cedowens/C2_Cradle/README.md

 Since Mythic already has a docker image included, I simply run that image.
 No additional changes were made.

+I did not create a shared volume between the Mythic container and the host machine since Mythic includes a web server through which to interact with the container and access files on the container (ex: payloads, C2 artifacts, etc.)

 2. **MacC2**:

 Since I already included a docker image for MacC2, I simply run that image.
 No additional changes were made.

+I created a shared volume between the host and the MacC2 container located at /var/lib/docker/volumes/macc2.
+You can use this shared directory to access things such as the macro.txt file, MacC2_client.py, and other C2 artifacts (ex: screenshots, files downloaded, etc).

 3. **Deimos C2**: